SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 # Running SlimeVR

-The recommended way to run SlimeVR on Linux (in a desktop environment) is to use the package made for your distribution.
-This comes with the server, GUI, and udev rules (required for serial console) all bundled into one.
+The recommended way to run SlimeVR on Linux (in a desktop environment) is to use the package built for your distribution.
+This comes with the server, GUI, and udev rules (required for the serial console) all bundled into one.
 Config and logs will be stored in `~/.config/dev.slimevr.SlimeVR/`.

 ### Arch Linux